donnachaforde/example-spring-rest/README.md

 # Readme: example-spring-rest
-An example of a RESTful WebServer developed using Spring.
+An example of a RESTful WebServer developed using Spring & SpringBoot.

 This simple server acts a Location-Service - it will return details of a physical location given a valid identifier (in the form of a UUID).